fredericcordonier/420D/README.md

 # 420D – Firmware Add-on for Canon EOS 400D

 **420D** is an unofficial fork of the [400plus](https://github.com/400plus/400plus) firmware add-on, originally developed for the Canon EOS 400D (also known as the Digital Rebel XTi).
-This version celebrates the **20th anniversary** of the 400D by building upon the original project with updates, improvements, and a refreshed focus.
+This version targets the **20th anniversary** of the 400D by building upon the original project with updates, improvements, and a refreshed focus.

 ---